fieldtrip/website/tutorial/memory.md

 - Work on your programming _style_.
 Take a look [here](http://www.datatool.com/downloads/matlab_style_guidelines.pdf) for a concise summary of the recommended style of programming.
 - Downsample your data (but backup your original data), e.g. using **[ft_resampledata](/reference/ft_resampledata)**
-- Change data to single-precision (after preprocessing by using **[ft_struct2single](/reference/ft_struct2single)** or by using "cfg.precision = 'single'" in certain functions)
+- Change data to single-precision (after preprocessing by using **[ft_struct2single](/reference/ft_struct2single)** or by using `cfg.precision = 'single'` in certain functions)
 - Check if you really have to “cfg.keeptrials = 'yes'” in **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 - If you are working on a single subject, make sure other subjects are no longer in memory.
 This might seem trivial, but many people assign unique variables to subjects and forget to clear them.
 - Perhaps most importantly – once in a while let someone else go through your scripts to see if they can be optimized.
 - Within a script or function make sure you clear large variables that you don't need anymore using the clear statement.
 Note that MATLAB's memory use might not be intuitive.
 For instance, reloading a large dataset into the same variable may result in MATLAB allocating twice the memory you actually need.
-- The cfg field in your fieldtrip files stores the history of the processing steps performed on the data.
-This field can get quite large after many such steps and after appending several data files, because each cfg is stored in a cell array within the cfg.previous field.
+- The `cfg` field in your FieldTrip data structures stores the history of the processing steps performed on the data.
+This field can get quite large after many such steps and specifically after appending several data structures, because each `cfg` is stored in a cell array within the `cfg.previous` field.
 You can look at the cfg using **[ft_analysispipeline](/reference/ft_analysispipeline)**.
-Simply emptying this field (e.g. by doing freq.cfg = []) will free up space.
-Remember to keep a copy of the cfg field on disk to keep track of your analysis pipeline.
+Simply emptying this field (e.g. by doing `freq.cfg = []`) will free up space.
+Remember to keep a copy of the cfg field on disk if you want to keep track of your analysis pipeline.

 {% include markup/warning %}
 If you have any more suggestions please add them here.